-Intestinal gas, or air in the digestive tract, is usually not noticed until we burp or pass it rectally (flatulence).
-The entire digestive tract, from the stomach to the rectum, contains intestinal gas as the natural consequence of swallowing and digestion.
+Intestinal gas, a buildup of air in the digestive tract, is usually not noticed until you burp or pass it rectally (flatulence).
+The entire digestive tract, from the stomach to the rectum, contains intestinal gas as the natural result of swallowing and digestion.

-In fact, certain foods, such as beans, are not fully broken down until they reach the large intestine (colon), where bacteria act on (ferment) them.
+In fact, certain foods, such as beans, are not fully broken down until they reach the large intestine (colon), where bacteria act on these foods, which causes the gas.

-Excessive intestinal gas sometimes indicates a digestive disorder, but everyone passes gas several times daily, and occasional burping or belching is normal.
+Everyone passes gas several times daily, and occasional burping or belching is normal.
+However, excessive intestinal gas sometimes indicates a digestive disorder.

 Excess upper intestinal gas can result from swallowing more than a usual amount of air.
 It also can come from overeating, smoking, chewing gum or having loose-fitting dentures.
 Too much lower intestinal gas can be caused by eating too much of certain foods, by the inability to fully digest certain foods or by a disruption in the bacteria normally found in the colon.

 Foods that cause too much gas

 Foods that cause gas in one person might not cause it in another.
 Common gas-producing foods and substances include:

 - Beans and lentils

-- Vegetables such as cabbage, broccoli, cauliflower, bok choy and brussels sprouts (cruciferous vegetables)
+- Vegetables such as cabbage, broccoli, cauliflower, bok choy and Brussels sprouts

 - Dairy products containing lactose